 - The parks below are based around either Kuching or Miri, in Sarawak Malaysia, making those great starting or ending cities for these parks.

 Proboscis monkeys are endemic and only found in Borneo.
 An overnight stay is one of the best ways to increase your chances of seeing this rare primate.
 Day hikes and a decent canteen make this an easy park to spend a day or two in.
 Bearded pigs, flying lemurs, pit vipers and glowing fungus are just a few of the other cool animals and fauna you have a chance of seeing during your time in the park.

 Kubah National Park

 If you want to see frogs like you’ve never seen before, stay overnight here!
 Every evening frogs make their descent towards the water to mate and feed.
-I stayed two nights and each night saw multiple species of frogs, a baby pit viper and a possible saddleback snake as well.
+I stayed for two nights and each night saw multiple species of frogs, a baby pit viper and possibly a saddleback snake as well.
 For the day time, there is a nice hiking trail past sting-less bees (yes, these are a thing) to a waterfall for swimming.

 Mulu National Park

 A World Heritage Site, Mulu National Park is one of the best run parks I have been to.
 Essentially the park is only reachable by small plane (or hiking in via the Headhunters Trail) and Mulu has some of the best caves in the world.
 A biodiversity hot spot, every evening there is a massive bat exodus where up to a million plus bats exit Deer Cave.
 Go on a night hike to get just a small glimpse of the estimated 20,000 insects that live in the forest.
 There are opportunities for adventure caving, more casual viewing of the show caves and a three day hike to view the unique rock formations called the Pinnacles.
 Don’t cut yourself short on time here!